-My art is inspired by the patterns and ceramic textures in Iran's ornate mosques.
-I use all-over pattern and obsessive mark-making expressively, to create unhinged, out of control spaces.
-My iconography over the years has explored neuroses of our times-- Islamophobia; the bombastic rhetoric between the U.S. and Iran since the 1979 Revolution; Orientalism and Occidentalism; and consumerism.
-I have tackled these subjects with a satirical eye, a sense of irreverence, but also from a place of deep emotion.
-Although I have been moving away (as a form of escape) from overtly political subject matter in recent years, my ultimate quest, regardless of subject matter, is to unleash Persian art's expressive potential, and to create a kind of Persian art that is unhinged psychologically and formally, and authentically individual.
+My iconography over the years has explored neuroses of our times-- Islamophobia; bombastic rhetoric between the U.S. and Iran; Orientalism; Occidentalism; and female consumerism.
+I have approached these subjects with a satirical eye, but also from a place of deep and sincere emotion, and often, angst.
+With my more recent dancer imagery, I have been moving away from overtly political subject matter as a form of escape, and to embrace the democracy and shared humanity of the dance floor.
+My ultimate quest, regardless of subject matter, is to unleash Persian art's expressive potential and to use it as a springboard for an original personal vision.